 By Kathy Kennedy and Dennis G. Jerz

-Writing short stories means beginning as close to the conclusion as possible, and grabbing the reader in the very first moments.
+Writing short stories (and grabbing the reader in the opening scene of a novel) means beginning as close to the action as possible.
+For a short story, begin near the conclusion.
+For a novel, begin with the incident that gets the plot rolling.
+(You can always add in the backstory later.)
 Conserve characters and scenes, typically by focusing on just one conflict.
 Drive towards a sudden, unexpected revelation.

 - Get Started: Emergency Tips